CodeDifferently/lecture-slides/lectures/html/css/what-is-css/content.md

 -
 #### The rel, type, and href attributes
-* The "rel" attribute is mandatory and specifies the relationship between the current document and the linked document
+* The `rel` attribute is mandatory and specifies the relationship between the current document and the linked document
-* The "type" attribute specifies the media type of the linked document
+* The `type` attribute specifies the media type of the linked document
-* The "href" attribute specifies the location of the linked document
+* The `href` attribute specifies the location of the linked document